SAP-samples/btp-developer-guide-cap/documentation/flexible-programming/custom-action.md

 The above code will open the GeoMap fragment in a dialog.
 :::

-7. Create a new file `GeoMap.fragment.xml` in the location `app/incidents/webapp/ext/fragment` and add the following content into it.
+7. Create a new file `GeoMap.fragment.xml` in the location `app/incidents/webapp/ext/fragment` and add the following code into it.

 ```xml
 <core:FragmentDefinition